PersoApp/docs/PACE.md

 # PACE
-## description of Password Authenticated Connection Established for DEVELOPERS :-)
+## description of Password Authenticated Connection Establishment for DEVELOPERS :-)

 ### references